CalvinWu4/Any-School-Rate-My-Professors-Extension/README.md

 - Changes from the Airtable will be reflected whenever you click on the extension icon.

 ### Todo
-- Support search given only a last name
 - Support iframes
 - Handle multiple professor names in one element
 - Search multiple colleges in URL